peckishrine/aic8800_windows_drivers/README.md

 * A dual-band driver **`may work`** with single-band devices, but a single-band driver **`may not work`** with dual-band devices.

+* Identical drivers are grouped together in the same row within the table.

 * If you encounter an error while installing drivers on Windows 7, installing hotfix [KB3033929](https://www.lb-link.com/download/Driverprogram/170/LB-LINK-BL-WN300AX(FU1)-WIN7patch.html) may resolve the issue. <br>